 Your healthcare provider will schedule an appointment for you to return to your doctor’s office with the sensor belt and recorder.
 Your digestive doctor can then download the information and review the images.

-Your digestive doctor will provide you with written instructions before the examination.
+Your digestive doctor in NC will provide you with written instructions before the examination.
 Specific instructions may vary according to your individual needs, but in general, preparation focuses on maintaining

 You will receive written preparation instructions before the examination.
-In general, an empty stomach creates the best images, so you will need to begin a liquid diet the day prior to your capsule endoscopy appointment.
+In general, an empty stomach creates the best images, so you will need to begin a liquid diet the day before your capsule endoscopy appointment.
 You should have nothing to eat or drink for approximately 10 hours before your procedure.

 On the day of the procedure, male patients need to shave their abdomen six inches above and below their navel.
 Women may need to shave their upper pelvis area.
 The gastroenterology team performing the test will advise patients on the specifics of shaving.

 Yes, your stomach will need to be empty to allow your doctor to visualize your digestive tract during capsule endoscopy.

 Yes, the belt that records the video images has small sensors, which attach to your skin.
 Males must shave their stomach and chest area; all patients must shave their upper pelvis area.

 No – about two hours after swallowing the capsule, you can have clear liquids.
 You may have a light snack four hours after the procedure unless your doctor says otherwise.
 You are normally allowed to return to a regular diet after 8 hours.

 The capsule passes through your digestive tract and eventually exits your body during a bowel movement.
 If you cannot verify that you have passed the capsule in a bowel movement, your doctor may order an abdominal X-ray to be sure that it has left your body.
 Do not have an MRI until you have verified the passage of the capsule.
 The capsule is disposable and should not be returned to the doctor’s office.